Museo Francisco "Pancho" Coimbre: Features

 The museum is a one-room museum that houses a collection of photographs, documents and memorabilia regarding the early days of baseball in Puerto Rico, "back when professional players won only $5 per game and played the game during daylight hours only."
 Some of the names in the museum are not well known, such as Francisco “Pancho” Coimbre, Rafael “Rafaelito” Ortíz, or Emilio "Millito" Navarro, because they never played in the Major Leagues.
 However, they did serve as the source of inspiration for easily recognized figures such as Roberto Clemente.

 Pancho Coimbre Museum also has displays about early women sport stars and racially divided baseball leagues.
 Among the interesting pieces of memorabilia is a uniform from Ponce's short-lived women's baseball team and a baseball bat that was the only object to survive the house fire that killed Coimbre.

 Significance

-The respect for Coimbre's natural talent, his ability to dominate the field with speed and strength and for bringing confidence and pride home to other Puerto Ricans and aspiring baseball players is evident in the museum.
+The museum highlights Coimbre's baseball career, including his speed, strength and influence on Puerto Rican players and fans.

 "Coimbre began his career as an eager seventeen year old in 1926 and had landed a place in the New York Cubans.
 By the time he retired from professional baseball in 1951, he was the darling of every local in Ponce and they opened their hearts and gave support to the magnificent sportsman.
 He remained in the sports industry, and in Ponce, until his tragic death in 1989 when his home burnt to the ground."